Fay-Y/Diffusion-RSCC/README.md

                   │  ├─B
 ```
 #### DUBAI-CC
-- Contains 500 urban area image pairs with annotations for changes in roads, buildings, lakes, etc.
+- Contains 500 urban area image pairs with 2500 annotations for changes in roads, buildings, lakes, etc.
-- Cropped into 256×256 tiles from Landsat 7 imagery.
+- Resized into 256×256 in Diffusion-RSCC.
 - Focuses on urbanization and land cover changes over 10 years.